-I am excited to announce that I will begin working as an Assistant Professor this fall at the New Economic School in Moscow (ranked #1 in Russia and currently ranked #117 in the world in terms of research).
-I am finishing my Ph.D. at UC Davis, ranked 3rd in the world in International Trade, and ranked 9th in Economic History (or 6th).
+I am an Assistant Professor at the New Economic School in Moscow (ranked #1 in Russia and currently ranked #117 in the world in terms of research).
+I hold a Ph.D. from UC Davis, ranked 3rd in the world in International Trade among academic institutions, and ranked 9th in Economic History (or 6th).

 Office Hours: See here.